metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Optional:

 - `max_bytes_per_tag_values` (Number) MaxBytesPerTagValues defines the maximum size in bytes of a tag-values query.
 - `max_search_bytes_per_trace` (Number) DEPRECATED.
-MaxSearchBytesPerTrace defines the maximum size of search data for a singletrace in bytes.default: '0' to disable.
+MaxSearchBytesPerTrace defines the maximum size of search data for a single trace in bytes. default: '0' to disable.
-- `max_search_duration` (String) MaxSearchDuration defines the maximum allowed time range for a search.If this value is not set, then spec.search.maxDuration is used.
+- `max_search_duration` (String) MaxSearchDuration defines the maximum allowed time range for a search.
+If this value is not set, then spec.search.maxDuration is used.